nu-jliu/allen.github.io/_projects/imunipulator.md

 - **LED Matrix** - a driver to control the micro:bit's built-in LED matrix, which was used to indicate the arm's current sensitivity level.

 ## Mechanical Hardware
+Although the focus of the project was the electrical and software design, the team also did some mechanical design, primarily for 3D printed components.
+All of these components were printed out of PETG on a Prusa i3 MK2.

+### Base
+Some of the arm components were already provided by a small robot arm kit that one of the EMGripper team had on hand.
+But in order to use these in the configuration we wanted, we had to design a simple base.
+It was constructed out of 1-inch 80-20 bars to provide solid weighted base, and a custom adapter was designed to mate the arm components with the 80-20.

+TODO - pictures

+### End-Effector Options
+The IMUnipulator was designed to have several different end-effector options that can be quickly switched out.

+- **Marker Holder** - this end effector held a whiteboard marker so you could draw any blocky pictures you want - since the arm only moves in one axis at a time.

+TODO - picture

+- **Electromagnet Hand** - use the Force to pick up objects!
+Well, metal ones at least.

+TODO - picture

+- **EMGripper** - by far our favorite end-effector.
+This team's project uses an EMG sensor to detect muscle contractions in the user's arm and close a gripper using a servo.
+A force sensitive resistor on the gripper prongs prevents the gripper from continuing to close once it reaches a force limit.

+TODO - video?

 <br>
 <br>